harrand/psyc/README.md

 	my_function_pointer(); // calls my_cool_function.
 };
 ```
+Remember - declaration order doesn't matter.
+You could swap these two functions around and the result will be identical.

 ### Array Types <a name="type_array"></a>
 I consider arrays in C to be highly error-prone, particularly around its implicit conversion to a pointer (decay).
 Here's how it works in Psy: